 For example, if a plan sponsor chooses a specific stop-loss deductible of $100,000, that means that the employer will be responsible for paying the first $100,000 of claims on behalf of any one member.
 Claims that exceed $100,000 would be the responsibility of the stop-loss insurance carrier.

-Challenges to self-funding insurance in the middle market
+Challenges associated with self-funded insurance in the middle market

 While self-funding offers many advantages over fully insured plans, this option does present some challenges that can make it more difficult for smaller and middle-market employers to self-insure.
 First, the advisors that these employers have relied on for insurance advice may not have much experience with self-funding and therefore may be reluctant to introduce the employer to this type of opportunity.
 Given the compensation advantages for advisors selling fully insured policies, even those with knowledge of self-funding may have little incentive to promote it.